Integrable dynamics in projective geometry via dimers and triple crossing diagram maps on the cylinder: TCD maps for cross-ratio dynamics

-If $n$ is not even, the procedure is almost identical.
-We also split $p_1$, but we insert the bigon in the face also bounded by $p_2$ and $q_n$.
-Propagation and absorbtion of $p_1$ works as in the even case, see Figure \ref{fig:oddmoves} for an illustration.
-This concludes the proof in the periodic case.
-In the twisted case, we apply the same sequence of moves in the fundamental domain.
-Instead of inserting $r_1$, we simultaneously insert $r_{1+m\gamma_z}$ for all $m \in \Z$.
-We proceed analogously in Step \ref{itm:crthird}, where we contract pairs of $p_{1+m\gamma_z}$ for all $m \in \Z$. \end{proof} Since the weights of the two edges of a bigon sum to zero, the weight of any dimer cover that uses one of the edges of the bigon is canceled by the weight of the dimer cover that uses the other edge.
-Therefore the dimer Hamiltonians are unchanged on inserting a bigon.
-Since the dimer Hamiltonians are also preserved by the elementary transformations (\cite{GK13}*{Theorem 4.7}), we obtain: \begin{corollary} The dimer Hamiltonians are invariant under cross-ratio dynamics. \end{corollary}
+Since the weights of the two edges of a bigon sum to zero, the weight of any dimer cover that uses one of the edges of the bigon is canceled by the weight of the dimer cover that uses the other edge.
+Therefore, the spectral curve, the Casimirs and the Hamiltonians of the dimer model are unchanged upon inserting a bigon.
+Since the dimer Casimirs and Hamiltonians are also preserved by the elementary transformations \cite[Theorem~4.7]{GK13}, we obtain as a corollary of Theorem~\ref{thm:main1}.